rljacobson/SpaceCadet/README.md

-### "Modern" reproduction

-The goal was to reproduce the look and feel of the original keyboard.
-If you would prefer a board with more modern traces, a `Modern` branch is planned.

 # Open Hardware License

 These source files are Copyright © 2022 by Robert Jacobson.
 They are distributed under the terms of the CERN Open Hardware – Permissive license, also called the CERN-OHL-P v2 license.
 See [LICENSE.txt](LICENSE.txt) for details.